azagniotov/rails-messaging-rest-api/README.md

 ```
 ### Client Errors

-There are three possible types of client errors on API calls that receive request bodies (please note that there is no validation in place for sending the wrong type of JSON values):
+There are a number of possible types of client errors on API calls that receive request bodies (please note that there is no validation in place for sending the wrong type of JSON values):

 ##### Sending invalid JSON will result in a `400 Bad Request` response
 ```